YC-backed Djamo is building a financial super app for consumers in Francophone Africa – TechCrunch

 Djamo, a financial super app for consumers in Francophone Africa, is the first startup from Ivory Coast to get backing from Y Combinator.

-While there has been a huge profusion of financial services that have emerged in recent years in Africa, Djamo’s mission is to try to plug one specific and a very underserved gap in Francophone Africa.
+While there has been a huge profusion of financial services that have emerged in recent years in Africa, Djamo’s mission is to try to plug one specific and very underserved gap in Francophone Africa.

-In the region, less than 25% of adults have bank accounts as the focus for banks remains the top 10-20% wealthiest customers.
+In the region, less than 25% of adults have bank accounts, as the focus for banks remains the top 10-20% wealthiest customers.
 The rest, which is a huge segment of the market of about 120 million people, is not perceived as profitable.
 But as banks slacked, mobile money from the region’s telcos filled in the gap.
 In the last 10 years, their wallets have reached more than 60% of the population — proof of how many millions of French-speaking natives were hungry for financial services.
 Today, this mobile money infrastructure and reach allows startups to build upon their existing payment infrastructure to democratize access through different applications.

-Djamo is one of such companies taking advantage of this opportunity to bring affordable and seamless banking to the region.
+Djamo is one such company taking advantage of this opportunity to bring affordable and seamless banking to the region.

 In 2019, Hassan Bourgi, a second-time founder, returned to Ivory Coast after exiting his Latin American-based startup, Busportal, to Naspers-company redBus.
 There he met Régis Bamba who was still working at MTN, one of Africa’s largest telcos, leading several mobile money projects.